mjirik/skelet3d/README.md

 skelet3d
 ========

+Package is constructed to analyse vessel tree structures.
+Length, radius and branching angles can be computed.
-Skeletonize algorithm based on [ITKThinningImageFilter3D](http://hdl.handle.net/1926/1292).
+Skeletonization algorithm is based on [ITKThinningImageFilter3D](http://hdl.handle.net/1926/1292).
 There is dynamic linked library installed by cmake.
 Python and Matlab scripts call this library.

 Prerequisites
 =============